thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 ### Running browserify-ftw

-Since now we are setup, we can run browserify-ftw as passing the requirejs config as first and our refactor config as second argument as follows:
+Since now we are setup, we can run browserify-ftw, passing the requirejs config as first and our refactor config as second argument as follows:

     browserify-ftw require-config.js refactor-config.js

-This prints some information regarding to which files were requirejs files and could be upgraded and should end with:
+This prints some information regarding about which files were upgraded and should end with:
 "Successfully upgraded your project."

 The following files have been upgraded: